francescopicchi76/quadraticpolynomial/README.md

 # HTML/CSS/JS
-Here is a simple web programme to study a quadratic polynomial.
+A simple web programme to study a quadratic polynomial.